Lạng Sơn province: Economy

 Lạng Sơn's economy is 80% based on agriculture and forestry.
-The province has significant mining reserves of bauxite, phosphate and coal.
-It also has notable reserves of gold, silver and lead.
-Main crops include rice, which accounted for 40,000 hectares out of a total of 55,000 hectares grown in 1986, and sweet potato, maize and manioc.
+The province has mining reserves of bauxite, phosphate and coal.
+It also has reserves of gold, silver and lead.
+Crops include rice, which accounted for 40,000 hectares out of a total of 55,000 hectares grown in 1986, and sweet potato, maize and manioc.
 It is also known for its commodities of tea and yellow tobacco.
 These crops are generally grown in the valleys of the Bac Son Mountains, Binh Gia Mountains and the Van Quan Mountains and along the rivers plains of the Kỳ Cùng River and the Thuong River.
 Some of the districts such as Hữu Lũng District have sugar cane plantations and grow oranges and pineapples, others grow tea and plums.
 Animal husbandry is developed in Lạng Sơn Province; in 1986, 140,000 buffalo and oxen were recorded in the province and 150,000 pigs.
 The province is also noted for its That Khe duck speciality.

 As against the national figure of 273 agriculture, forestry and fishery cooperatives, 15 are agricultural cooperatives and four are fisheries cooperatives.
 The number of cooperatives is 32 as against 7,592 cooperatives in the country.
-There are only 26 farms as against the national number of 120699.
+There are 26 farms as against the national number of 120699.

 The output value of agriculture produce at constant 1994 prices in the province was 1,076.5 billion đồngs against the national value of 156,681.9 billion dongs.

-In 2018, Lạng Sơn ranked 51st out of 63 provinces in terms of GDP, ranked 47th in GDP per capita, and ranked 20th in terms of growth.